At Sherborne House, we place great importance on helping to prepare your child for the move to senior school.

 The choice of senior school is taken very seriously by Sherborne House, and teachers will meet with parents personally to discuss this important next step, considering all aspects of potential schools from academic achievement to size, location and culture.

 We hold a Senior School Fair where local senior schools come to Sherborne House and present to parents, and we have developed close relationships with all local schools.
-We also hold a Transfer to Senior School Evening for our Year 6 children, in order to offer further guidance and support to parents for the upcoming academic year and beyond.
+We also hold a Transfer to Senior School Evening, in order to offer further guidance and support to parents of children in Years 4 to 6.

 Click on the images below to download our 11+ guides.

 Our children go on to achieve places and scholarships in a range of schools.
 Read more on our Destination Schools page.

 This Summer, we have set our pupils an 'Extreme Reading Challenge' to keep their love of reading going but also to see their interests and talents outside of school.
 Here are a few photographs of pupils reading in unusual places!

 Rehearsals are under way for our socially distanced Year 6 Leavers’ and Prize Giving Ceremony.
 Good luck to our Year 6 pupils as they leave us today!